vrchatapi/vrchatapi.github.io/FavoritesAPI/AddFavorite.md

 # Add to Favorites

-!> This is BETA API and might not work as expected.
+?> For Beta Client `2018.1.3_openbeta` build 563

-This API allows you to add a world or user to your favorite list.
+This API allows you to add a favourite of a world, friend or avatar.
 Each type can have up to 20 entries.

 ## Request Method